 Rehabilitating Historic County Courthouses

 The idea for the Historic County Courthouse Grant Program arose from a study sponsored by the then Office of Archaeology and Historic Preservation (OAHP) in 2003.
-Artifacts, Inc. surveyed Washington’s 39 county courthouses and determined that 29 met National Register standards.
+Artifacts, Inc. surveyed Washington’s 39 county courthouses and determined that 29 met National Register standards (since then, an additional 4 courthouse were identified as eligible, bringing the total to 33).
 They assessed the existing condition of those courthouses and estimated costs for rehabilitation, uncovering over $90 million in needs.
-Since completion of the survey, an additional four county courthouses have been deemed eligible for the program.
+Since the completion of the survey, an additional four county courthouses have been deemed eligible for the program.

 The Historic County Courthouse Grant Program also provides a shot in the arm for the local economy.
 Historic rehabilitation creates more jobs than new construction.
 It relies on local suppliers and contractors for materials and manpower, assisting both local businesses and the local tax base.
 Rehabilitation spurs other private investment in downtown properties, which attracts more businesses, shoppers, and visitors.
 Dayton, in Columbia County, is a good example of what can occur in even the smallest rural communities when the courthouse – the center of community life – is returned to its original glory.
 That rehabilitation effort touched off a wave of reinvestment in this small southeast Washington community.
 Today, Dayton is a must-see stop for dining, lodging, and shopping in the Walla Walla wine region.